 On September 22, 2014, the Company amended the PharmaEngine Agreement to redefine sublicense revenue and reduce the portion of sublicense revenue that the Company is required to pay to PharmaEngine.
 As a result of this amendment, the Company made a \$7.0 million milestone payment to PharmaEngine in September 2014.
 Additionally, as a result of this amendment, a previously contingent \$5.0 million milestone payment was paid to PharmaEngine in the second quarter of 2015.
 Prior to the amendment of the PharmaEngine Agreement, this milestone payment was contingent upon the award of certain specified regulatory designations.
 These milestone payments were recognized as research and development expense during the year ended December 31, 2014.
-The Company also made an \$11.0 million milestone payment to PharmaEngine in July 2015 in connection with the EMA's acceptance for review of an MAA for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2015.
+In July 2015, the Company made an \$11.0 million milestone payment to PharmaEngine in connection with the EMA's acceptance for review of an MAA for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2015.
+In June 2016, the Company also made a \$10.0 million milestone payment to PharmaEngine in connection for review of a new drug application for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2 new drug application for ONIVYDE, which occurred, and was recognized as research and development expense, in the second quarter of 2016.

-During the three months ended March 31, 2016 and 2015, the Company recognized research and development expenses of less than \$0.1 million and \$0.2 million, respectively, related to the PharmaEngine Agreement.
+During the three months ended June 30, 2016 and 2015, the Company recognized research and development expenses related to the PharmaEngine Agreement of \$10.0 million and \$11.1 million, respectively.
+During the six months ended June 30, 2016 and 2015, the Company recognized research and development expenses related to the PharmaEngine Agreement of \$10.1 million and \$11.3 million, respectively.